COMMISSIONS

 When appropriate, reference photography may take place in my Marietta, GA studio in a relaxed, guided setting.
 Clients are never expected to know how to pose or prepare.
 I will provide direction throughout and focus on capturing natural expression and movement.

 For remote clients, I can offer guidance on how to capture usable reference images at home, including light, angles, and simple setup tips.
-In some cases, I may combine select elements from multiple photographs to arrive at a cohesive composition, always with the goal of maintaining a unified, painterly result.

 4. Proposal, Pricing & Agreement